mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/definitions.md

 }
 ```

-The following lambda expressions will all result in the projection `{x: 1, y: 1, _id: 0}`.
+The following lambda expressions will all result in the projection `{ x: 1, y: 1, _id: 0 }`.
 This is because we inspect the expression tree to discover all the fields that are used and tell the server to include them.
 We then run the lambda expression client-side.
 As such, Find projections support virtually the entire breadth of the C# language.

 ```csharp
 var projection = Builders<Widget>.Projection.Expression(x => new { X = x.X, Y = x.Y });